Vyral/adam-rodriguez/_posts/2019-12-23-how-can-you-get-started-investing-in-real-estate.md

 Once your finances are in order, it’s time to decide on an investment strategy. **There are so many different ways to go about it depending on what your goals are**.
 You can go the fix-and-flip route, where you buy low, renovate, and sell to make a quick profit.
 You can also look at the long-term strategy of buying and holding a property, where you rent out the property, have the tenants cover the monthly mortgage payment, and ride the market for appreciation.

-**Now it’s time to decide what kind of property you want to invest in**.
+**Now it’s time to decide what kind of property in which you want to invest in**.
 It could be a single-family home, duplex, or four-plex.
 Any property with more than four units does turn into a commercial investment property, which calls for a different kind of financing.

 {% include pullquote.html %}